HpropHeap Predicates

 (* FILL IN HERE *) Admitted.

-The lemma showing that hempty is a right neutral can be derived from the fact that hempty is a left neutral, and from commutativity.
+The lemma showing that hempty is a right neutral can be derived from the fact that hempty is a left neutral, plus commutativity.

 Lemma hstar_hempty_r : H,